PratikGajane/PratikGajane.github.io/_pages/publications.md

 <font size = 5> Publications </font>

-* Danil Provodin, Pratik Gajane, Mykola Pechenizkiy, Maurits Kaptein. <i>[An Empirical Evaluation of Posterior Sampling for Constrained Reinforcement Learning](https://arxiv.org/abs/2209.03596).</i> In the Reinforcement Learning for Real Life Workshop at NeurIPS, 2022
+* Danil Provodin, Pratik Gajane, Mykola Pechenizkiy and Maurits Kaptein. <i>[An Empirical Evaluation of Posterior Sampling for Constrained Reinforcement Learning](https://arxiv.org/abs/2209.03596).</i> In the Reinforcement Learning for Real Life Workshop at NeurIPS, 2022

-* Danil Provodin, Pratik Gajane, Mykola Pechenizkiy, Maurits Kaptein. <i>[The Impact of Batch Learning in Stochastic Linear Bandits](https://arxiv.org/abs/2202.06657).</i> In the proceedings of the 22nd International Conference on Data Mining (ICDM), 2022.
+* Danil Provodin, Pratik Gajane, Mykola Pechenizkiy and Maurits Kaptein. <i>[The Impact of Batch Learning in Stochastic Linear Bandits](https://arxiv.org/abs/2202.06657).</i> In the proceedings of the 22nd International Conference on Data Mining (ICDM), 2022.

+* Danil Provodin, Pratik Gajane, Mykola Pechenizkiy and Maurits Kaptein. <i>[The Impact of Batch Learning in Stochastic Bandits](https://arxiv.org/abs/2111.02071).</i>, in the Workshop on Ecological Theory of Reinforcement Learning at NeurIPS, 2021.

-* Filipo Studzinski Perotto, Sattar Vakili, Pratik Gajane, Yaser Faghan, and Mathieu Bourgais. <i>[Gambler Bandits and the Regret of Being Ruined](https://dl.acm.org/doi/10.5555/3463952.3464194).</i> In the proceedings of the 20th International Conference on Autonomous Agents and MultiAgent Systems (AAMAS), 2021.
+* Filipo Studzinski Perotto, Sattar Vakili, Pratik Gajane, Yaser Faghan and Mathieu Bourgais. <i>[Gambler Bandits and the Regret of Being Ruined](https://dl.acm.org/doi/10.5555/3463952.3464194).</i> In the proceedings of the 20th International Conference on Autonomous Agents and MultiAgent Systems (AAMAS), 2021.

 * Ronald Ortner, Pratik Gajane and Peter Auer. <i>[Variational Regret Bounds for Reinforcement Learning](https://proceedings.mlr.press/v115/ortner20a.html).</i> In the proceedings of the 35th Conference on Uncertainty in Artificial Intelligence (UAI), 2019. ([Poster](/files/UAI_2019_poster.pdf)).

-*  Peter Auer, Yifang Chen, Pratik Gajane, Chung-Wei Lee, Haipeng Luo, Ronald Ortner, Chen-Yu Wei. <i>[Achieving Optimal Dynamic Regret for Non-stationary Bandits without Prior Information](https://proceedings.mlr.press/v99/auer19b.html).</i> In the proceedings of the 32nd Annual Conference on Learning Theory (COLT), 2019.
+*  Peter Auer, Yifang Chen, Pratik Gajane, Chung-Wei Lee, Haipeng Luo, Ronald Ortner and Chen-Yu Wei. <i>[Achieving Optimal Dynamic Regret for Non-stationary Bandits without Prior Information](https://proceedings.mlr.press/v99/auer19b.html).</i> In the proceedings of the 32nd Annual Conference on Learning Theory (COLT), 2019.

 * Peter Auer, Pratik Gajane and Ronald Ortner. <i>[Adaptively Tracking the Best Bandit Arm with an Unknown Number of Distribution Changes](https://proceedings.mlr.press/v99/auer19a.html).</i> In the proceedings of the 32nd Annual Conference on Learning Theory (COLT), 2019.